Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

 title: "How to Think About This Deal"
 permalink: /how-to-think/
 layout: page
+last_updated: 2026-01-13
 ---

+*Updated January 2026: With Paramount now pursuing both litigation and a proxy contest, the framework below remains relevant—but the timeline and tactical complexity have both increased.*

 ## How to think about this deal

 This situation rewards a clear mental framework.
-Without one, it’s easy to fixate on headlines and miss the forces that will actually determine how, and whether, this story concludes.
+Without one, it's easy to fixate on headlines and miss the forces that will actually determine how, and whether, this story concludes.

 Here are the lenses that matter.